lindalin2027/titanic-disaster-passenger-survival-prediction/README.md

 - mounts your local `src/data` → `container /app/src/data`
 - script runs: `python src/python_code/main.py`
 - output will be written to: `src/data/survival_predictions.csv` on your machine (not only inside the container).

+**Expected output:**
+- you will see the data loading, training, and prediction processes in your terminal
+- you will find a new .csv file called `survival_predictions.csv` in your `src/data` folder

 ## 4. Run the R pipeline with Docker